peterdsharpe/AeroSandbox/README.md

 For a more detailed and theory-heavy introduction to AeroSandbox, [please see this thesis](./tutorial/sharpe-pds-sm-AeroAstro-2021-thesis.pdf).

 For a yet-more-detailed developer-level description of AeroSandbox modules, [please see the developer README](aerosandbox/README.md).

+For fully-detailed API documentation, see [the documentation website](https://aerosandbox.readthedocs.io/en/master/).

 You can print documentation and examples for any AeroSandbox object by using the built-in `help()` function (e.g., `help(asb.Airplane)`).
 AeroSandbox code is also documented *extensively* in the source and contains hundreds of unit test examples, so examining the source code can also be useful.